Want to follow along with this writing? Sign up Today, it's free and easy

 Intrigued and makes me want to read more and more,but at the end I an left a bit annoyed.
 What is HE??

 I think what I like best in the non-specific nature of it.
 It could be literal, or metaphor or supernatural, or ethereal - it's amazing.
 And it can easily stand alone, or be picked up as story or novella.

 The Silver Swan kidnaps the reader and forces them into the shoes of 'the runner', and before you realize why or how - you're running too.
 Nicely done!

-almost 2 years ago Grace Adamson said:
+about 2 years ago Grace Adamson said:

 I thought it was very well-written and full of detail.
 I felt like I was inside the story.
 Keep up the good work!